BITSS-OPA/URAP-week-progress/26-max-fall-21/weekly_reports.md

 ## Week 10 (Oct.
 24 - Oct.
 30)

-- [ ] Review and summarize 07a, 07b
+- [x] Review and summarize 07a, 07b
+  - 07a already reviewed by Gabriel!
-  - [ ] update input files
+  - [x] update input files on README
-  - [ ] study new Stata 17 tables, `collect` command, etc.
+  - [x] study new Stata 17 tables, `collect` command, etc.
-- [ ] Begin translation to R, starting with 01
+- [x] Begin translation to R, starting with 01
   - [x] learn and use `ipumsr` to import data

 ## Notes

 - `01_cleaning.do`, line 256: why are we using two new variables `spmgeoadj` and `spmfamunit`?
-- look at 6a?

-I worked IIIII hours this week
+I worked 10 hours this week

 ---